AEPHIN

 AEPHIN can be used to support policy development and actions related to public health and serve to educate Albertans about public health and environmental health information.
 This website is available to public health professionals, research communities, governments and the general public.

 This project is the result of collaboration between Alberta Health and the University of Alberta.
 Alberta Health provided the University of Alberta with a grant to develop the website.
-The website has been further updated by Alberta Health in partnerships with other ministries such as Alberta Environment and Parks and is supported by contractors.
+The website has been further updated by Alberta Health in partnerships with other ministries such as Alberta Environment and Protected Areas and is supported by contractors.

 Our Objectives